killaketa/MassXUIDChanger/README.md

-Changes the XUID(s) section of an Xbox 360 STFS container with the ones provided upon input.
+MassXUIDChanger.py - Changes the XUID(s) section of an Xbox 360 STFS container with the ones provided upon input.
+Modes - [FB] for folder mode, [P] for file mode.

+MassAvatarItemDownloader.py - Downloads Avatar Item content from Xbox Live servers and compiles them.
+Modes - [FB] for folder mode (scan raw files), [TB] for text file mode (Item ID's seperated by a newline), [I] for ID mode (enter Item ID directly).

 Python 3.5+ required.